Tymotheus/AGH-OOP2/README.md

 # AGH-OOP2
-Object Oriented Programming 2 Course in Java 3rd year of Computer Science at AGH UST.
+Object Oriented Programming 2 Course in Java.
+3rd year of Computer Science at AGH UST.